Position Announcement: Site Manager, Sobrato Centers for Non-Profits

 Adaptiveness: We seek out clarity while adjusting, learning, adapting and prioritizing work regularly to the benefit of our mission.
 We anticipate and prepare for change, and are flexible while navigating complex, changing and sometimes ambiguous environments internally and externally.
 Adaptiveness can be seen in mindsets, decision-making and responsiveness to feedback.

 Learning Orientation: We are curious and humble, seek out and act on feedback, listen to inform our decisions and guide our actions, reflect on areas of growth and development, and actively support others’ improvement while appreciating that lessons come from failure.

 The Site Manager is motivated at the opportunity to engage with nonprofit agencies and build a community of co-located services.

 Sobrato Philanthropies is based in Mountain View, California.
 The Site Manager will be expected to work on site at the Palo Alto Sobrato Center for Nonprofits, Bayshore.

 Physical Demands and Working Conditions

 This is a full-time non-exempt position, though additional hours and evenings may be necessary to attend events and functions.
 Work will include long periods of sitting and standing and driving, so reliable transportation and a valid driver’s license is required.
 Time will be spent on the phone and sitting in front of a computer.
 Some lifting up to 15 pounds may be required.
-The team is currently working remotely, with the plan to return to the office when it is deemed safe to do so.
+The team is currently working on a hybrid schedule with 4 days on-site, 1 day remote.